 Preserving Testimony

 Depositions record witness statements when memories are fresh.
-This preserved testimony serves as evidence if a witness cannot attend trial or alters their account.
+This preserved testimony serves as evidence if a witness cannot attend the trial or alters their account.
 Ensuring accuracy, these records help prevent discrepancies, maintaining the integrity of the presented facts.

 Witness Assessment